 If your wealth management firm uses SalesForce, you can use WealthEngine’s SalesForce Connector to instantly get a score of every new prospect you add.
 This way, you don’t have to change anything in your workflow to accelerate the marketing of financial services.

 Just add names to SalesForce and we’ll instantly send you a match rate based on the model of your best clients.
-You’ll known right away whether this prospect is someone you want to spend your valuable time on.
+You’ll know right away whether this prospect is someone you want to spend your valuable time on.

 WealthEngine can also run your model against our massive database to find people you don’t know but who match your ideal client profile.
-This is one of fastest ways to leverage financial services marketing to find wealthy clients who could become some of your best clients.
+This is one of the fastest ways to leverage financial services marketing to find wealthy clients who could become some of your best clients.

-Money in motion refers to knowing when an individual you are tracking has financial event.
+Money in motion refers to knowing when an individual you are tracking has a financial event.
 Real estate purchases and public company stock sales are examples of publicly available data, all of which WealthEngine tracks.

 When you know that a prospect has a liquidity event, you know they are likely going to do something with that money.
 WealthEngine’s tools can email you a report as soon as someone on your watch list sells public company stock.

 These wealth indicators give you more clarity on what’s happening in the lives of your prospects, giving you the ability to hyper personalize your marketing.